88 Online Therapy Tips (Get Better Results and Save Money)

 12. In your first sessions, ask your therapist as many questions as you answer.

 One of the benefits of online therapy platforms is that it’s easy to switch therapists.
 Think of your first session as a two-way interview where you can get a much clearer sense of whether you’ll work well together.
+You can (and should) change therapists if you don’t click with the first one.

 13. Don’t be shy about letting your therapist know if you don’t think they’re a good match.